 - Topical antihistamines are the usual first-line medical treatment.

-- Sympathomimetic amines (eg pseudoephedrine) can be effective but topical formulations (eg ephedrine nasal drops) are only licensed for use up to 7 days.
+- Sympathomimetic amines (eg, pseudoephedrine) can be effective but topical formulations (eg, ephedrine nasal drops) are only licensed for use up to seven days.
 Prolonged use can lead to rebound congestion on withdrawal (see 'Rhinitis medicamentosa', below).
-Ephedrine causes fewer problems than oxymetazoline and xylometazoline in this respect.
-Oral preparations have fewer systemic side-effects compared with drops.
-They are not licensed for use in children under the age of 12 years and xylometazoline is not licensed for use in children under the age of 6 years.
+Ephedrine and pseudoephedrine cause fewer problems than xylometazoline in this respect.
+Ephedrine are not licensed for use in children under the age of 12 years and xylometazoline is not licensed for use in children under the age of 6 years.

 Avoidance of the trigger irritant is the ideal treatment but cannot always be achieved in reality.
 Nasal corticosteroids and second-generation antihistamines are the medical treatments of choice.